aurorasmiles/WorldGuardDocs/source/regions/flags.rst

-    exit-deny-message,string,The message issued to players that are denied exit notify-enter,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player enters the region notify-leave,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player leaves the region greeting,string,The message that appears upon entering the region farewell,string,The message that appears upon leaving the region enderpearl,state,Whether enderpearls can be used
+    exit-deny-message,string,The message issued to players that are denied exit notify-enter,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player enters the region notify-leave,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player leaves the region greeting,string,The message that appears in chat upon entering the region greeting-title,string,The title that appears upon entering the region.
+Including a newline (``\n``) will send a subtitle. farewell,string,The message that appears in chat upon leaving the region farewell-title,string,The title that appears upon entering the region.
+Including a newline (``\n``) will send a subtitle. enderpearl,state,Whether enderpearls can be used
     chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/rg teleport`` command is used within the region